Exit rules

 Your exit rules and conditions can of course be based on technical indicators, patterns, units of measurement or any other **condition already used in the entry rules**.

-You can also use a stop-loss as well as take-profits.
-It is also possible to perform partial exits of your positions, thereby securing gains or minimizing losses before fully closing a position.
+It is also possible to perform **partial exits** of your positions, thereby allowing you to lock in gains or reduce losses before fully closing a position.

-Using a stop-loss
+### Using a stop-loss

 The stop-loss can be fixed, trailing and moved to breakeven if needed.
 Simply specify what you want in your exit rules.
-The possibilities are numerous!
+The possibilities are numerous.

-Our artificial intelligence knows that for a buy trade, the stop-loss is placed below the entry price, and that for a sell trade, it is placed above the entry price.
+Our artificial intelligence knows that for a buy trade the stop-loss is placed below the entry price, and that for a sell trade it is placed above the entry price.

 **Examples:**